 IoT can be a game-changer for areas with an unstable climate and changeable weather conditions.
-In today’s world, the frequency and severity of hurricanes, tornadoes, and floods have greatly increased and has affected the value of disaster preparedness and resilience.
-Specialized weather sensors ensuring real-time monitoring can provide warnings of adverse weather events in advance, keeping real estate managers and clients better aware of the potential threats to negotiated properties.
+The frequency and severity of hurricanes, tornadoes, and floods have greatly increased and have affected the value of disaster preparedness and resilience.
+Specialized weather sensors ensuring real-time monitoring can warn about adverse weather events in advance, keeping real estate managers and clients better aware of the potential threats to negotiated properties.

 Sophisticated Customer Demands

-Before the corona crisis, the real estate industry had already been moving rapidly towards digitalization.
-However, the outbreak of the pandemic skyrocketed the whole segment pushing it towards digital transformation.
+Before the corona crisis, the real estate industry had rapidly progressed toward digitalization.
+However, the pandemic outbreak skyrocketed the whole segment pushing it towards digital transformation.

-According to McKinsey, the business world has vaulted 5 years forward in consumer and business digital adoption in a matter of around eight weeks.
+According to McKinsey, the business world has vaulted 5 years forward in consumer and business digital adoption in around eight weeks.
 As more companies adopt digital-first products and services, customer expectations and demand for more sophisticated solutions opportunities constantly grow.

-IoT offers real estate executives a number of opportunities to engage customers and generate sales.
-From smart homes to IoT indoor navigation, IoT offers a wide suite of solutions both for private households and the commercial sector.
+IoT offers real estate executives several opportunities to engage customers and generate sales.
+From smart homes to IoT indoor navigation, IoT offers a wide suite of solutions for private households and the commercial sector.

 More and more real estate agencies embrace nontraditional approaches relying massively on virtual customer visits and strong online presence by providing IoT-supported advanced home-hunting.
-With IoT Real Estate applications, companies can attract potential clients by sending them promotional interactive messages that provide an opportunity to take a virtual walk inside the key location.
-Moreover, applying the know-your-customer approach, real estate managers and executives gain valuable insight into customer needs and behavior.
+With IoT Real Estate applications, companies can attract potential clients by sending them promotional interactive messages that allow them to take a virtual walk inside the key location.
+Moreover, by applying the know-your-customer approach, real estate managers and executives gain valuable insight into customer needs and behavior.

 IoT Predictive Monitoring for Crumbling Infrastructure